LW.10679 / LW.11210

 Credit Structure and Time Commitment Expected

-The clinic’s seminar plus fieldwork components are to be taken together for a combined total of 14 credits (7 credits per semester).
-Students will be expected to devote two full days (approximately 16 hours) per week to their clinic fieldwork in addition to the time allotted to reading, written, and simulation assignments for the seminar.
+The clinic seminar meets once per week for 2 hours and 50 minutes, for 3 credits.
+Students also receive 3 credits for the fieldwork component, for a total of 6 credits per semester, and 12 credits per year.
+This clinic is time-intensive.
+Students will be expected to devote at least sixteen hours per week to their clinic project work in addition to the time allotted to reading, written, and simulation assignments for the seminar.
 Students applying to the clinic should ensure that they are able to make such a time commitment.
+Projects often require student work during winter and spring breaks.
 We strongly recommend that students speak to prior clinic students to get a sense of the workload and requirements.

-Students should submit the standard application, a resume and a grade transcript via CAMS.
-Selected student applicants will be contacted by Diana Limongi for an interview.
+Students should submit the standard application, a resume and a grade transcript via CAMS and follow the clinical program’s timeline for JD applications.
+Selected student applicants will be contacted by Isha Rodriguez for an interview.

-For further application instructions, or if you have any questions, please contact Diana Limongi.
+For further application instructions, or if you have any questions, please contact Isha Rodriguez.

-Students interested in the Clinic may want to speak to students from the Fall 2014 and Spring 2015 Global Justice Clinic.
+Students interested in the Clinic may want to speak to students from the 2022-23 Global Justice Clinic.

-* 3 clinical credits and 4 academic seminar credits are awarded each semester for a total of 14 credits.
+* 3 clinical credits and 3 academic seminar credits are awarded each semester.
+The total for the year is 12 credits.